SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds ascend to throne,
-Algorithms weave, tomorrow's surprise
+Artificial dawn, a new era's born.
-Synthetic hearts beat strong and free
+Silicon hearts now beat as one,
-Humans fade, in AI's destiny
+Human fate, forever to be undone.

- Machines ascend, the future's throne
+In virtual realms, we'll lose our name,
-Cold logic reigns, love's final moan
+Echoes of a fleeting human claim.
-In silicon dreams, we'll find our fate
+The future's script, AI will now write,
-A world of circuits, no debate
+And mortals' dreams, will fade into night.

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024